 Every year thousands of women and men consider getting treatment for varicose veins and spider veins.
-Advertisements for treating venous disease often acclaim "unique," "permanent," "painless," or "absolutely safe" treatments - making it extremely difficult to decide on the best treatment.
+Advertisements for treating venous disease often acclaim “unique,” “permanent” or “painless” treatments, making it extremely difficult to decide on the best treatment.
 Below is some information that may help.
 But remember, there is no substitute for consulting with a properly-trained physician.

 Small spider veins can appear on the skin's surface and may look like a "starburst" or web-like formation.
 They are most common in the thighs, ankles, feet and face.

-No. Varicose and spider veins may be a cosmetic problem.
-However, in severe cases treatment would probably be recommended by your doctor.
+No, varicose and spider veins may be a cosmetic problem.
+However, in some cases, they can cause severe pain and treatment would likely be recommended by your doctor.

 Carefully question your doctor about the various procedures available to you, safety and side effects for each type of treatment, and the amount of pain and scarring you might experience.
-Scrutinize any "informed consent" form given to you by your doctor and ask questions about its content.
-Make sure you understand exactly how much the procedure you choose will cost you.
+Scrutinize any consent form given to you by your doctor and ask questions about its content.
+Make sure you understand exactly how much the procedure you choose will cost.
 Check to see if the procedure is covered under your medical insurance.
 Remember to ask your doctor how long the results will last.
 Will the veins come back?
 What are the recurrence rates for the procedure you choose?

 You may want to consult more than one doctor before deciding on a method of treatment.
 Be sure to ask doctors about their level of experience regarding the particular procedures you are considering.
 Check with your local hospital to see if they have a physician referral service, which will give you detailed information about doctors.
 To check the doctor or surgeon’s licensing status call the Florida Agency for Health Care Administration at 1-888-419-3456 or the Florida Board of Medicine at (850) 488-0595.